Bazalbuilder/Bazalbuilder/README.md

 Hi, I'm Bazal.
 I like programming.

-Currently developing on Aegis.
-Look on my profile to learn more!
+Currently developing on Roblox.
+Click on my repositories to see the things I'm working on!

 ### I know a bit of these languages
 * C